BMW - The Ultimate Driving Machine

 Model by SPARK 1/43

-1975 BMW 3.0 CSL: (1975 Sebring Winner) BMW scored its first ever win in North America at Sebring in 1975.
+1975 BMW 3.0 CSL: (Sebring, 1975 - Winner) BMW scored its first ever win in North America at Sebring in 1975.
 That win helped set forth a generation of success for BMW in motorsports competition.
-The original team set to drive this car was Brian Redman and Ronnie Peterson, with Sam Posey and Hans-Joachim Stuck the second BMW Motorsports team car.
+The original team set to drive this car was Brian Redman and Ronnie Peterson, with Sam Posey and Hans-Joachim Stuck in the second BMW Motorsports team car.
 Peterson ran into competition license issues and could not compete, so Allan Moffett replaced him for Sebring at the last minute, not having spent much time in the car.
 Before the twelve hours was over, all four BMW drivers would have a hand in driving the winning car.

 Model by SPARK 1/43